opengauss-mirror/docs/content/en/docs/Developerguide/cost-based-vacuum-delay.md

 This feature allows administrators to reduce the I/O impact of the  **VACUUM**  and  **ANALYZE**  statements on concurrent database activities.
 It is often more important to prevent maintenance statements, such as  **VACUUM**  and  **ANALYZE**, from affecting other database operations than to run them quickly.
 Cost-based vacuum delay provides a way for administrators to achieve this purpose.

 >![](public_sys-resources/icon-notice.gif) **NOTICE:**
 >Certain vacuum operations hold critical locks and should be complete as quickly as possible.
-In openGauss Kernel, cost-based vacuum delays do not take effect during such operations.
+In openGauss, cost-based vacuum delays do not take effect during such operations.
 To avoid uselessly long delays in such cases, the actual delay is the larger of the two calculated values:
->
 >-   **vacuum\_cost\_delay**  x  **accumulated\_balance**/**vacuum\_cost\_limit**
 >-   **vacuum\_cost\_delay**  x 4

 ## Background<a name="en-us_topic_0283136744_en-us_topic_0237124702_en-us_topic_0059778692_s07d4dedef9d24a83acb5d9412d6b68fc"></a>

-During the execution of the  [ANALYZE | ANALYSE](analyze-analyse.md)  and  [VACUUM](vacuum.md)  statements, the system maintains an internal counter that keeps track of the estimated cost of the various I/O operations that are performed.
+During the execution of the  [ANALYZE | ANALYSE](en-us_topic_0289900881.md)  and  [VACUUM](en-us_topic_0289900615.md)  statements, the system maintains an internal counter that keeps track of the estimated cost of the various I/O operations that are performed.
 When the accumulated cost reaches a limit \(specified by  **vacuum\_cost\_limit**\), the process performing the operation will sleep for a short period of time \(specified by  **vacuum\_cost\_delay**\).
 Then, the counter resets and the operation continues.

 By default, this feature is disabled.
-To enable this feature, set  **vacuum\_cost\_delay**  to a positive value.
+To enable this feature, set  **vacuum\_cost\_delay**  to a non-zero value.

 ## vacuum\_cost\_delay<a name="en-us_topic_0283136744_en-us_topic_0237124702_section117926911015"></a>